Quantum Fokker-Planck Master Equation for Continuous Feedback Control

-\textit{Classical toy model.} By classical system, we refer to a situation with incoherent dynamics, which can be achieved either by suppressing quantum coherence by environmental noise, or by decoupling the diagonal and off-diagonal elements of $\hat\rho_t$ (see SM for details).
+\textit{Classical toy model.} By classical system, we refer to a situation with discrete energy levels, but where the density matrix remains diagonal in the energy basis at all times.
+This can be achieved either by suppressing quantum coherence by environmental noise, or by decoupling the diagonal and off-diagonal elements of $\hat\rho_t$ (see SM for details).
 Under these conditions, $[\hat{\rho}_t(D),\hat{A}]=0$ and the backaction term in Eq.~(\ref{eq:MAIN-RESULT}) has no influence on the dynamics.
 To facilitate a comparison between the classical and quantum models, we use the same notation.
 We consider a classical two-level system, with states $\ket{0}$ and $\ket{1}$, coupled to a thermal reservoir at temperature $T$, see inset of Fig.~\ref{fig:toy-panel}(a).
 The system and reservoir exchange energy quanta with energy $\Delta$ at rate $\Gamma$.
 The state of the system is continuously monitored by measuring the observable $\hat{A} = \hat{\sigma}_z$, with Pauli-Z operator $\hat{\sigma}_z = \ket{1}\!\bra{1} - \ket{0}\!\bra{0}$, such that whenever the measurement outcome $D<0$ ($D\geq0$) for an ideal detector (low noise and delay), the system resides in $\ket{0}$ ($\ket{1}$).
 Feedback is incorporated by flipping the levels according to the solid arrows in Fig.~\ref{fig:toy-panel}(a) when an excitation is detected, i.e., when $D$ changes sign, thereby extracting energy from the reservoir.
-The protocol is represented by the Liouville superoperator
+The Hamiltonian is given by $\hat{H}(D) = [1-\theta(D)] \Delta \dyad{1} + \theta(D) \Delta \dyad{0}$, where $\theta(D)$ is the Heaviside step function.
+Note that $[\hat{H}(D),\hat{A}]=0$, ensuring that $\hat{\rho}_t(D)$ remains diagonal in the energy basis.
+The feedback protocol is represented by the Liouville superoperator